GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

       - <https://www.iana.org/assignments/named-information/named-information.xhtml#hash-alg>
       - <https://www.iana.org/assignments/tls-parameters/tls-parameters.xhtml#tls-parameters-18>
       - (text-only): <https://www.iana.org/assignments/hash-function-text-names/hash-function-text-names.xhtml>
+  * Key Length: Provides the length of the Key field.
+It MUST match a valid key length for the AEAD Algorithm from the MC_CHANNEL_ANNOUNCE frame for this channel.
+  * Key: Used to protect the packet contents of 1-RTT packets for the channel as described in {{RFC9001}}, with length given by Key Length.
+    To maintain forward secrecy and prevent malicious clients from decrypting packets long after they have left or were removed from the unicast connection, servers SHOULD periodically send key updates using only unicast.
+  * Max Rate: The maximum rate in Kibps of the payload data for this channel.Channel data MUST NOT exceed this rate over any 5s window, if it does clients SHOULD leave the channel with reason Max Rate Exceeded.
+  * Max Idle Time: The maximum expected idle time of the channel.
+If this amount of time passes in a joined channel without data received, clients SHOULD leave the channel with reason Max Idle Time Exceeded.
+  * ACK Bundle Size: The minimum number of ACKs a client should send in a single QUIC packet.
+If the max_ack_delay would force a client to send a packet that only consists of MC_CHANNEL_ACK frames, it SHOULD instead wait with sending until at least the specified number of acknowledgements have been collected.
+However, the Client MUST send any pending acknowledgements at least once per Max Idle Time to prevent the Server from perceiving the channel as interrupted.

 A client MUST NOT use the channel ID included in the MC_CHANNEL_ANNOUNCE frame as a connection ID for the unicast connection.
 If it is already in use, the client should retire it as soon as possible.
 As the server knows which connection IDs are in use by the client, it MUST wait with the sending of a MC_CHANNEL_JOIN frame until the channel ID associated with it has been retired by the client.